About our yoga teachers

-Meet the Shala founder Nell Lullfitz
+Meet the Shala founder Narelle Lullfitz

 Training

-Foundation Training in Clinical Ayurveda and Treatments, Ayurveda Awareness Centre, Fremantle with Dr Rajen Cooppan of Durban, South Africa
+Foundation Training in Clinical Ayurveda and Treatments, Ayurveda Awareness Centre, Fremantle WA with Dr Rajen Cooppan of Durban, South Africa

 Abhyanga, Shirodhara, Kansa Wand, Head Massage, Lakshmi Ayurveda, Hamilton Hill with Karin Gunthor

-Diploma of Beauty Therapy, 1997-98 Mt Lawley TAFE WA
+Diploma of Beauty Therapy, 1997-98 Mt Lawley TAFE Western Australia

 History